Package 'varhandle'

 na.value

-A vector containing the value that should be concidered as missing value.
+A vector containing the value that should be considered as missing value.
 The default is NA, but you can add to it or change it to your preference.
 See the example.
 (Optional)

 Details